-The Hinckley Institute of Politics sends approximately 90 students every year to a wide variety of campaign, government, and non-profit organizations in the Salt Lake City area.
+The Hinckley Institute of Politics sends approximately 130 students each year to a wide variety of campaign, government, and non-profit organizations in the Salt Lake City area.
 Students must register for at least three hours of course credit to participate.
 Internships are available all semesters and open to students of all majors.

-Once you are placed in an office, you will work with the host office to arrange a work schedule.
+Once you are placed in an office, you will work with your supervisor to arrange a work schedule.
 Most host offices are flexible with scheduling and understand that students are juggling a class and work schedule.
 We recommend you arrange your schedule so that you are interning for four-to-six-hours blocks several days per week.

 WHAT CAMPAIGNS ARE AVAILABLE?